-There are many different things about Halloween that make it so spooky.
+There are many different things about Halloween that make it so fun and spooky at the same time.
 The different traditions and inclusions allow for a very diverse holiday with a variety of options.
 I chose the top five spookiest things about Halloween because I wanted to get down to the root of Halloween, like why is it so spooky and what are some people afraid of when it comes to celebrating this particular holiday.
-There are things that I didn't know about Halloween until I did this hub and I am glad I did, plus the topic is fun since this holiday is one that is widely debated.
-Please leave comments about this hub and tell me what you think the most spookiest thing about Halloween to you is.
+There are things that I didn't know about Halloween until I began writing this article, plus this holiday is one that is widely debated among all races and religions for various reasons.
 Enjoy and have a happy Halloween!

 2. Halloween Changed Daylight Savings Time to Increase Candy Sales.

 In 2007, daylight savings time was changed from the last week of October to the first week of November.
 The decision was put into action by Congress as part of the Energy Policy Act, which is a bill that was presented as a way to conserve energy, giving everyone an extra hour of daylight in the afternoons.
 The fact is that every study conducted on saving energy this way suggested that the change would have absolutely no benefit, and might even result in more energy consumption.
 The real reason that daylight savings time had changed was that of candy companies wanting to accompany the Halloween holiday.
 Candy companies make over $2 billion each year from the sales of candy, so extending the time for passing out Halloween candy would increase their profits even more because people would need to purchase larger amounts of candy.
 Consumers annually spend $2,330,000,000 on Halloween candy.